zeroThousand111/ls-core-curriculum/rb119/ruby_moves/select_all_substrings_from_a_string.md

 **Notes:**  You might want to do something with each substring when it is selected, such as output it or push it to a new array collection.
 For the sake of simplicity, in the case of these code snippet illustrations, the selected substring is passed as an argument to the `Kernel#p` method and is output to the console.
 Each snippet may return a different value.

+This is a similar task to [selecting all subarrays from an array](https://github.com/zeroThousand111/ls-core-curriculum/blob/main/rb119/ruby_moves/select_all_subarrays_from_an_array.md) and the solutions are similar.

 **Example collections and criteria:** `string = "abcde"`

 <img src="https://i.imgur.com/9d3viNn.gif" width="500" />